Unit testing - why, how and when

 Prefer pure objects that don't inherit framework classes to minimize dependencies if you need a lot of code to setup and work with the framework.

-Avoid database access or other external services usage.
-It's easier to create tests because we have less additional objects to create or setup.
-And these objects introduce own errors too.
 It can be incorrect database setup or errors in the database access code (other module of the system).

-It's better if your domain objects are plain objects that can be created without database.
 Or use same separate test database for all tests to reduce number of errors due with dependency.

 Another problem is dependencies from other modules.
 You can use stubs with same interfaces instead real objects.
 These stubs can do nothing if it doesn't affect your test (example: send email) or return predefined same results without complicated calculations or database access.
 You don't have to create these stubs manually: use mock objects for automatic creation.